jieshanshan/Survey_Self-fixed_TD/ICSME/README.md

   The text of the email invitation sent to practitioners.
 It mentions the motivation and goal of this study, the targeted open-source project, and its main programming language.
 This particular form was sent out to the members of the project TensonFlow.

 - `Questionnaire.pdf`\
   The questionnaire (Google Form) used in the survey.
 This particular form was sent out to the members of the project TensonFlow.
-Due to the page limit, we did not use the responses for questions 1, 10, 16, 17.
+Due to the page limit, we did not use the responses for questions 1, 10, 16 and 17.

 - `RQ1_familiar.csv`\
   The dataset used to generate Fig.2: Respondents' knowledge level of technical debt.